Updated: June 24, 2019

 I believe that God is the one who gives us the ability to produce wealth.
 And by that I know that I have security in him.

 We might have a small income today but if you are faithful with it, I know that it will eventually grow.
 As we become more knowledgeable of Him and in our personal finance, the more it opens opportunities for us to grow as good stewards.

 Just continue to invest in knowledge and be disciplined enough to follow it.

 With an ounce of faith, room for knowledge, and discipline in applying it, I believe that we can prepare ourselves to retire comfortable after 20 or 30 years and become a channel of blessing to people.

 I am an engineer by profession, a reader, a writer by passion, a follower of Christ, and a son to my parents.
-I write about personal finance in my blog, The Frugal Worker, in this simple way I know that I can be a blessing by sharing the lessons and personal experiences I’ve learned and will be learning to help in educating young professionals like me in their financial lives.
+I wrote this because, in this simple way I know that I can be a blessing by sharing the lessons and personal experiences I’ve learned to help in educating young professionals like me in their financial lives.